 Allogeneic stem cell transplant

-An allogeneic stem cell transplant uses healthy blood stem cells from a donor to replace your diseased or damaged bone marrow.
+An allogeneic stem cell transplant uses healthy blood stem cells from a donor to replace bone marrow that's not producing enough healthy blood cells.
 An allogeneic stem cell transplant is also called an allogeneic bone marrow transplant.

 A donor may be a family member, an acquaintance or someone you don't know.
 The blood stem cells used in an allogeneic stem cell transplant can be: